CIRCLES OF LIGHT

 The Atmosphere of Tzfat: Where Women Are Rising

 The spiritual atmosphere in Tzfat today is extraordinary.
-In study halls devoted to pnimiut haTorah, Chassidut, Kabbalah, psychology, somatic and contemplative practice, yoga, and embodied healing—schools of inner Torah for women such as Almaya, Ohr Pashut, where I learn how to be a Jewish woman living on the Land—women gather not just to learn, but to transform.
+In study halls devoted to pnimiut haTorah, Chassidut, Kabbalah, psychology, somatic and contemplative practice, yoga, and embodied healing—schools of inner Torah for women where I am zoche to learn how to be a Jewish woman living on the Land—women gather not just to learn, but to transform.
 These spaces have become living ecosystems of feminine spiritual emergence.

 These are women whose inner lives are shaped by the teachings of the Zohar, the Arizal, Rav Kook, Rabbi Nachman, Rav Ashlag, the Chassidic masters, and the great kabbalists of Tzfat.
 Their emunah is alive and vibrant—expressed through motherhood, community, loss, rebuilding, tefila, silence, dance, grief, and creativity.
 Many are mothers and wives of chayalim, carrying both the weight and the light of this generation.
 Their emunah is not theoretical; it is lived through the guf—the body—in breath, movement, parenting, uncertainty, and the quiet courage of spiritual work done in the body.
 They have endured two years of war, motherhood during crisis, loss and rebuilding, and the emotional landscapes of our times.
 Yet they rise with a depth that feels both ancient and startlingly present.